-Encrypting and setting up an expiry date for a virtual machine is one of the new feature in VMware workstation 10.
-This would be a handy option in testing environment or if you are preparing a virtual machine for a contractor or third party member who do not need to use the VM after certain time.
+Encrypting and setting up an expiry date for a virtual machine is one of the new features in VMware workstation 10.
+It continues in every version after it including the latest VMware workstation 15.
+This would be a handy option in testing environment or if you are preparing a virtual machine for a contractor or third party member who does not need to use the VM after a certain time.
 This will allow administrators to restrict the virtual machine access automatically by policies and settings while deploying.
-Here is a step by step guide explaining how to configure expiring virtual machine in VMware workstation 10 and how it can be renewed or re-used when it is required.
+Here is a step by step guide explaining how to configure the expiring virtual machine in VMware workstation 15 (and earlier versions up to 10) and how it can be renewed or re-used when it is required.

-You must have the latest VMware workstation 10 to get this expiry VM feature.
+You must have the latest VMware workstation (Version 10 or later) to get this expiry VM feature.
 Also the particular virtual machine should be encrypted with password to set restrictions and expiry date.

-Here is the screenshot shows disabled restriction (also expiry) option because of ‘Not encrypted’.
+Here is the screenshot shows that both restriction and expiry options are disabled because the particular Virtual machine is ‘Not encrypted’.

-1) Go to settings of virtual machine and encrypt it.
+1) Go to the settings of a virtual machine and encrypt it.

-Encryption process will take some time to complete depending on size of virtual machine.
+Encryption process will take some time to complete depending on the size of the virtual machine.
 Once encryption completed, you could see the enabled restriction options.

-When a VM is encrypted with password, the following dialog box will prompt next time to power on.
+When a VM is encrypted with a password, the following dialog box will prompt when you try to power on next time.

 2) Click ‘Enabled restriction’ and set a password.
-This will protect other users from modifying settings of virtual machine.
-But still these users can use encryption password which was created in step-1 to open and power on the particular virtual machine.
+This will protect other users from modifying settings of the virtual machine.
+But still, these users can use encryption password which was created in step-1 to open and power on the particular virtual machine.

-But, without knowing the restriction password, an user can’t modify VM settings or export it to different host.
+But, without knowing the restriction password, a user can’t modify VM settings or export it to a different host.

-The ‘Require the user to change the encryption password’ will force the user to change encryption password when particular virtual machine is copied or moved to different host or in same host.
+The ‘Require the user to change the encryption password’ will force the user to change the encryption password when the particular virtual machine is copied or moved to a different host or in the same host.

-For example, once this virtual machine copied or moved to different or same host, encryption password needs to be changed.
-This option allows end user to have own different password than original password.
-It is similar to force an user to change a new password in Windows domain active directory environment.
+For example, once this virtual machine is copied or moved to different or same host, encryption password needs to be changed.
+This option allows the end user to have own different password than original password.
+It is similar to force a user to change a new password in the Windows domain active directory environment.

-In this case, I copied the same virtual machine on same host computer and opened.
-First time I had to enter the encryption password which was set initially, but immediately it popped up to set a new encryption password as shown below.
+In this case, I copied the same virtual machine on the same host computer and opened it, first time I had to enter the encryption password which was set initially, but immediately it popped up to set a new encryption password as shown below.

-Remember – This is just a new encryption password to open and run virtual machine.
-The restriction password which protects from modifying settings remains same on copied or moved virtual machine.
+Remember – This is just a new encryption password to open and run the virtual machine.
+The restriction password which protects from modifying settings remains same on copied or moved the virtual machine.

-3) The expiry date can be set easily in next option.
+3) The expiry date can be set easily in the next option.

-Under Advanced option you will find expiry messages, time server that VMware workstation 10 will check/synchronize the time and some more options.
-All settings are very easy to set up and customizing them will give a professional approach in deploying expiry virtual machine in your environment.
+Under Advanced option, you will find expiry messages, time server that VMware workstation will check/synchronize the time and some more options.
+All settings are very easy to set up.
+Customizing them will give a professional approach in deploying expiry virtual machine in your environment.

-Here is the message appeared when an user tried to open expired virtual machine in VMware workstation 10.
+Here is the message appeared when a user tried to open expired virtual machine in VMware workstation 10/15.